bioidiap/bob.learn.em/doc/guide.rst

 An Expectaction-Maximization algorithm can be used to learn the parameters of this model :math:`\mu`, :math:`F` :math:`G` and :math:`\Sigma`.
-As these parameters can be shared between classes, there is a specific container class for this purpose, which is :py:class:`xbob.learn.misc.PLDABase`.
+As these parameters can be shared between classes, there is a specific container class for this purpose, which is :py:class:`bob.learn.misc.PLDABase`.
 The process is described in detail in [17]_.

 Let us consider a training set of two classes, each with 3 samples of